No one enjoys getting a cut, burn, or other injury to their skin. Most people like scarring even less.

 Scar tissue is not exactly the same as the original body tissue that existed before the injury, and it usually does not work as well.
 For example, hair follicles and sweat glands do not grow within scar tissue.
 One exception to this is the healing process within bone tissue, which is capable of healing without losing its full capacities.

-The Stages of Scar Tissue Healing
+The Stages of Scarring and Scar Tissue Healing

 Inflammatory Phase – in this stage, your wound stops bleeding or oozing fluid or pus.
 White blood cells fight off infections and your body begins the process of collagen formation.
 This inflammatory phase of wound healing and can last from two days to about week.